Aortic Aneurysm

 Though many aneurysms grow slowly and cause no symptoms for years, they can rupture, causing internal bleeding.
 The abdominal aorta is a large vessel; therefore, a rupture of an abdominal aortic aneurysm can be a life-threatening event.
 When detected in time, most aneurysms can be surgically repaired to prevent a rupture from occurring.

-The cardiovascular team at Loyola has expertise in diagnosing, monitoring and treating the most complex cases of aortic aneurysm, ensuring you get the best care for your particular condition.
+The cardiovascular and vascular surgery team at Loyola has expertise in diagnosing, monitoring, and treating the most complex cases of aortic aneurysm, ensuring you get the best care for your particular condition.
+With advanced imaging technology and a comprehensive approach to treatment, our specialists are dedicated to providing personalized care for both abdominal and thoracic aortic aneurysms, helping to minimize risks and improve patient outcomes.

 Heart